bigalex95/bigalex95/README.md

 ### ⚡ Summary

-Results-driven Computer Vision and Machine Learning Engineer with hands-on expertise in developing, optimizing, and deploying deep learning models for image analysis, object detection, and real-time AI solutions.
-Skilled in Python, TensorFlow, PyTorch, OpenCV, and integrating ML pipelines across edge devices and cloud.
-Experienced in leading end-to-end technical projects, collaborating with cross-functional teams, and delivering impactful solutions in diverse industries.
+Senior Computer Vision and Machine Learning Engineer with over 7 years of experience leading, designing, and deploying end-to-end AI solutions.
+Proven expertise in optimizing and deploying deep learning models for edge and cloud environments, reducing latency by up to 60% using TensorRT/TFLite.
+Adept at building scalable data pipelines and leading cross-functional teams to deliver innovative products in WebAR, AI-powered automation, and data analysis.
+Seeking to leverage technical leadership and hands-on expertise in Python, TensorFlow, PyTorch, and C++.

 ---